 Create the Project and load sources

-Now that you identified your topic, you're going to build your first Project in ChatGPT and attach reference files.
+Now that you identified your topic, you're going to build your Project in ChatGPT and attach reference files.

 1Once you've logged into ChatGPT, click Projects in the ChatGPT sidebar, then New on the Projects page.